-20. How would I terminate my participation in the Plan?
+19. How would I terminate my participation in the Plan?

+You may terminate your participation in the Plan at any time.
+Following termination, all future dividends for your retained shares will be paid to you in cash.
+If you terminate your participation in the Plan but do not indicate your preference to retain or sell your shares, the Plan shares will be moved to book-entry DRS form until the Plan Administrator receives further instructions.
 You may discontinue the reinvestment of your dividends at any time by giving notice to the Administrator.
-Notice may be made by telephone, in writing or by changing your dividend election when you access your account on-line at www.computershare.com/investor.
+Notice may be made by telephone, in writing or by changing your dividend election when you access your account online at www.shareowneronline.com.
 To be effective for a given dividend payment, the Administrator must receive notice before the record date of that dividend.
-The Administrator will continue to hold your shares unless you request a certificate for any full shares and a check for any fractional share.
+You may retain your shares or request them to be sold.
 You may also request the sale of all or part of any such shares or have the Administrator transfer your shares to your brokerage account.
-See Question 15 for information on selling shares.
-If your Plan account balance falls below one full share, the Administrator reserves the right to liquidate the fraction and remit the proceeds, less any applicable fees, to you at your address of record.
+If you elect to retain your shares, the whole shares held in your Plan account will be moved to book-entry DRS.
+Any fractional shares will be sold at the market price, and you will receive a check for the proceeds, less any fees.

-21. Are there any risks associated with the Plan?
+20. Are there any risks associated with the Plan?

 Your investment in shares purchased under the Plan is no different from any investment in shares you hold directly.
-Neither we nor the Administrator can assure a profit or protect you against a loss on shares purchased.
+Neither we nor the Plan Administrator can assure a profit or protect you against a loss on shares purchased.
 You bear the risk of loss and enjoy the benefits of any gain from market price changes with respect to shares purchased under the Plan.
 See "Risk Factors" above.

-22. Can the Plan be amended, modified, suspended or terminated?
+21. Can the Plan be amended, modified, suspended or terminated?

 We reserve the right to amend, modify, suspend or terminate the Plan at any time and in any manner.
 You will receive written notice of any such amendment, modification, suspension or termination.
-We and the Administrator also reserve the right to change any administrative procedures of the Plan.
+We and the Plan Administrator also reserve the right to change any administrative procedures of the Plan.

-23. What are the responsibilities of Two Harbors and the Administrator?
+22. What are the responsibilities of Two Harbors and the Plan Administrator?